 Lock policy: This option is only available for retention policies.
 If a retention policy is locked, it cannot be edited or deleted by anyone.
 The only way to unlock it is to have a Secure & Govern Admin contact Egnyte Support.
 Any built-in or custom policies leveraged by the policy will also be locked and cannot be edited, disabled, or deleted.

-If you've edited the policy, click Publish to apply any changes.
+If a policy is edited, click Publish to apply any changes.

 Learn more about Content Lifecycle Policies by watching a Quick Tip on Egnyte University: Adding Content Lifecycle Policies.